User Interface Guide

 By default, 2020 is designed for a QWERTY keyboard.

-If you are using a non-QWERTY keyboard layout, you can change the key mapping by editing the mappings.config file.
+If you use a different keyboard layout, you can change the key mapping by editing the mappings.config file.

 - Quit 2020.